We're excited to welcome folks back inside for acupuncture,

 Is it allergies or COVID?
 Seasonal allergies and other chronic illnesses, such as asthma, can present diagnostic challenges for providers.
 COVID-19 and seasonal allergies share many symptoms, but there are some key differences between the two.
 For example, COVID-19 can cause fever, which is not a common symptom of seasonal allergies.
 Because some of the symptoms of COVID-19 and seasonal allergies are similar, it may be difficult to tell the difference between them.
 The best approach is to test to rule out COVID-19 when symptoms start.
 If the test is negative and the symptom pattern is consistent with the patient’s chronic medical condition, the student can return to school when they have been fever-free for 24 hours and feeling well enough to participate.
 Additional testing is useful if symptoms worsen or a new COVID-19 symptom appears.
 Good management of chronic illness such as asthma and allergic rhinitis is especially important throughout the COVID-19 pandemic.

 You must complete the COVID-19 screening questionnaire sent to you via our online scheduler before your appointment.
 For anyone without access to internet you will complete the screening when you arrive for your appointment.

 If your any of your answers to our questionnaire are “yes” we will need you to reschedule your appointment.

 - Come with a mask that fits and expect to wear it over your mouth and nose the entire time you are at the clinic.

 - No vented masks, gaiters or bandanas.

-- A few surgical masks will be on hand for $3.
+- A limited supply of surgical masks will be on hand for $3.